 As a result of the Coronavirus pandemic, the 21st Annual Conference on Ethics Across the Curriculum scheduled to take place October 10-12, 2020 at the Colorado School of Mines has been postponed.
 The conference will be hosted by the same institution October 7-9, 2021.

 22nd International Conference on Ethics Across the Curriculum (POSTPONED)

 Directors: Sandy Woodson, Qin Zhu, Wade Robison

 Janisse Ray, author of Ecology of a Cracker Childhood and The Seed Underground: A Growing Revolution to Save Food

 We welcome submissions addressing any aspect of teaching ethics across the curriculum.
 For this year’s conference we have a special interest in approaches for teaching environmental ethics, with possible topic areas including (but not limited to) climate change, food and/or water security, energy production and use, literature and the environment, development and community engagement, risk communication, animal rights, the “Green New Deal,” and environmental education, justice, policy and politics, or refugees.

-Submissions may include full papers or abstracts (no more than 250 words).
-Session formats will include papers, panels, case study analysis and discussion, and pedagogical demonstrations.
-Presentations are typically 20-25 minutes in length, allowing for 5-10 minutes Q&A.
+Submissions are to be abstracts of no more than 250 words.
+Session formats include papers, panels, case study analysis and discussion, poster sessions and pedagogical demonstrations.
+Undergraduate and graduate students are encouraged to submit their work.